fvanzee/fvanzee.github.io/wwwroot/blogs/a_blazor_webassembly_static_site_on_github_pages.md

 <br>

-Once you've pushed your code to the github repository, and the build and deploy pipeline finished, you should have live site at `{your_gh_username}.github.io`!
+Once you've pushed your code to the github repository, and the build and deploy pipeline finished, you should have a live site at `{your_gh_username}.github.io`!

 <br>